Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Predicting Telecom Customer Churn using Logistic Regression/README.md

 > Modelling with PCA Model Preference
 > As we're prioritising Sensitivity over Accuracy, we will choose Logistic Regression Model (With PCA).
 > *Reason: Sensitivity Metric: LogisticRegression Model (0.84) > Random Forest Model (0.74) > Decision Tree Model (0.70)*

+## Conclusions

+##### Conclusion 1 :
+> LogisticRegression Model (With PCA) has a better Training Accuracy (0.82) and Sensitivity (0.84) compared to the LogisticRegression Model (Without PCA) with a Training Accuracy (0.81) and Sensitivity (0.82)

+##### Conclusion 2 :
+> As per the problem statement, the main objective of identifying important predictor attributes which help the business understand indicators of churn.
+Hence, we will go with **"Modelling without PCA"** as it expliains the important predictor variables as well as the significance of each variable.

+## Business Recommendations

+> 1. Focus on the customers who have a high average Recharge amount in "Good Phase" as there's a higher probability for such customers to Churn.
+> 2. Customers having increasing incoming local minutes of usage for operators T to other operator mobiles for the month of July are more likely to churn.
+> 3. Customers who are frequently doing recharges of higher amounts in the month of July are more likely to churn.
+> 4. Customers who have recharges of lesser amount in the the month of August are more likely to churn.
+> 5. Cutomers, whose monthly 2G/3G recharges in the month of August is high, are more likely to be churn.
+> 6. Customers having decreasing total outgoing minutes of voice calls in the month of August are more likely to churn.
+> 7. Customers having decreasing local outgoing voice calls in the month of August are more likely to churn.
+> 8. Customers for which the recharge amount has been decreasing in the "Action Phase" are more likely to churn.